 Pursuing courses that cater to individuals who intend to practice UX writing and gaining practical experience in roles like copywriting, technical writing, and UX design can provide valuable opportunities to practice UX writing.

-Thus, a UX writer is required to build a thorough understanding of a customer’s desires and needs.
+Thus, a UX writer must understand a customer’s desires and needs.
 Later, they use this data in the development of a digital product.
-UX writers often follow guidelines laid out by a content strategist and may be involved in shaping the overall content strategy for a product while maintaining optimal user flow.
+Writers often follow guidelines laid out by a content strategist and may be involved in shaping the overall content strategy for a product while maintaining optimal user flow.

 Here is the list of responsibilities of a UX writer: